Health Topics

 - High LDL cholesterol, even though you take medicine to lower it

-- Heart or blood vessel disease, especially if your cholesterol and triglyceride levels are normal without taking medicine to lower them
+- Heart or blood vessel disease, especially if your cholesterol and triglyceride (another type of fat in your body) levels are normal without taking medicine to lower them

-- Had more than one heart attack or more than one procedure to open up narrow or blocked arteries in your heart (angioplasty)
+- Had more than one heart attack or more than one angioplasty, a procedure to open up narrow or blocked arteries in your heart

 The test may also be used to help make decisions about the risks and benefits of taking cholesterol medicine to lower your chance of developing heart and blood vessel disease.